A question of perspective

 But what does that mean for you as a company?
 Of course, you can not just relocate your location, turning your business processes completely upside down.
 But you can turn on the first small screws.
 Imagine yourself as an attractive employer.

-Just think about how important "specialists" are for your business success.
+Think about how important “specialists” are for your company's success.
 Can you produce successfully without a production team?
 What are these employees worth to you?
 What regional incentives can you offer?
-I think every company can be more attractive and provide the employees with appropriate incentives, if you look at yourself.
+I think that every company can present itself more attractively and create appropriate incentives for employees if you look at yourself.

 Offline download: Download this text as PDF - Read usage rights, Because we do not automatically submit the title of this text for privacy reasons: When buying in "interests" the title register if support is needed.
 After buying text exclusively Download at this URL (please save).
 Or for a little more directly an entire book or eCourse with this text buy, read on.